HMS Peterel (1927): Sinking

-Of the British crew of 22, 18 were on board Peterel at the time of the attack.
+Of the British crew of 22, 18 were on board the Peterel at the time of the attack.
 Six of them were killed by the Japanese; they have no known graves and it is unclear whether their bodies were recovered from the water.
 12 Royal Navy crew survived: some sought refuge on a neutral Panamanian-registered merchant vessel, the SS Marizion.
 In violation of international law, the Japanese boarded the ship and took the survivors prisoner.
 The number of casualties suffered by the locally recruited non-combatant Chinese crew and the fate of any survivors at the hands of the Japanese is unknown (under a directive ratified on 5 August 1937 by Emperor Hirohito, the Japanese removed the constraints of international law on the treatment of Chinese prisoners by its military).

 The Royal Navy survivors from HMS Peterel (including Polkinghorn) were moved amongst the Hongchew, Kiang Wang and Woosung internment camps in China.
 Ongoing supplies received from the British Residents Association (Shanghai) and the International Red Cross were critical to the survival of those interned.
 On 9 May 1945 the inmates at Kiang Wang were moved to camps in Japan itself.

-Three of the crew of HMS Peterel were onshore during the Japanese attack; two were captured but the third (PO Telegraphist James Cuming) remained at large in Shanghai for the duration of the war, working for a Sino-American spy ring.
+Three of the crew of HMS Peterel were onshore during the Japanese attack; two were captured but the third, PO Telegraphist James Cuming, remained at large in Shanghai for the duration of the war, working for a Sino-American spy ring.
 The Lonely Battle, an account of Cuming's tale, was written by Desmond Wettern in 1960.

 Aftermath

 Polkinghorn survived his three years and nine months in captivity.
 He was awarded a gallantry medal, the Distinguished Service Cross (DSC), for his actions in Shanghai.
 The citation (published in The London Gazette on 23 October 1945) reads: "For great courage, determination and tenacity in fighting his ship, HMS Peterel, when attacked by overwhelming Japanese forces at Shanghai on 8th December 1941".

 A small collection of photographs displayed at the Bund Historical Museum in Shanghai records the scene in the pool of Shanghai in the days both before and after 8 December 1941.
 Included in the collection are images of the badly damaged, capsized hulk of HMS Peterel.

 In December 2013 HMS Daring (a Royal Navy Type 45 destroyer) visited Shanghai and its crew participated in a HMS Peterel commemoration service.

-A fictionalised account of the Peterel's sinking appears in JG Ballard's novel Empire of the Sun.
+A fictionalised account of the Peterel's sinking appears in JG Ballard's novel Empire of the Sun, which was adapted into a film released in 1987.
+This scene was deleted from the final film.